ssb22/PrimerPooler/README.md

 If your CPU is modern enough to have them, Primer Pooler will take advantage of 64-bit registers and multiple cores.
 But it also runs on older equipment.

 Please note that Primer Pooler **does not design primers by itself.**  You must choose your primers first, whether by using NCBI's [Primer BLAST](https://www.ncbi.nlm.nih.gov/tools/primer-blast/index.cgi) or any other method of your choice.
-Once you have your primers, Primer&nbsp;Pooler can partition them into pools.
+Once you have your primers, Primer&nbsp;Pooler can partition them into pools.</div>

 Compiling from source